-Local Authority - as prescribed under section 23 of the Local Government Act 2003.
+Local Authorities - as prescribed under section 23 of the Local Government Act 2003.

-Local Highway Authority - is a local authority with responsibility for the maintenance of highway infrastructure in its local authority area.
+Local Highway Authorities - this is a local authority with responsibility for the maintenance of highway infrastructure in its local authority area.

-Local Transport Authority - collectively means the West Midlands Combined Authority (WMCA) and Transport for West Midlands (TfWM).
+Local transport authority - collectively means the West Midlands Combined Authority (WMCA) and Transport for West Midlands (TfWM).